Career Counselor in Eugene, Oregon

 Information You Can Trust.
 Trustworthy career websites for assessments, detailed career information, articles, and professional guidelines, as well as a variety of career books and publications about changing careers, personality type, identity, obstacles like perfectionism, and more.

 In-Depth Exploration.
-A favorite part of this work for me is supporting career exploration, and I offer a variety of assessments like the Myers-Briggs Type Indicator, the O*NET Interest Inventory, a Values Sort and Values Questions, SkillsScan, and True Colors to help you see and appreciate your unique attributes and strengths – which are then integrated into the dynamic counseling process which leads you to an inspiring, high-interest career that fits you well.
+A favorite part of this work for me is supporting career exploration, and I offer a variety of assessments like the Myers-Briggs Type Indicator, the O*NET Interest Profiler, a Values Sort and Values Questions, SkillsScan, and True Colors to help you see and appreciate your unique attributes and strengths – which are then integrated into the dynamic counseling process which leads you to an inspiring, high-interest career that fits you well.

 Free Writing and Creativity.
 Based on a client’s goals and interests, writing without editing yourself can help unlock fresh ideas, insight, and direction.
 In addition to writing, tapping into your right brain through art, creative expression, and visualization may break you out of habitual thinking and deliver new inspiration.